quantnetwork/overledger-sdk-javascript-v2/README.md

 ## API Reference

-The SDK packages provide functions for interacting with the Overledger BPI Gateway as well as support for offline account generation and transaction signing.
+The SDK packages provide functions for interacting with the Overledger API Gateway as well as support for offline account generation and transaction signing.
-The functions which interact with the Overledger BPI (send, get) return a promise with a standard Axios response which includes the BPI data in the `data` field.
+The functions which interact with the Overledger API (send, get) return a promise with a standard Axios response which includes the BPI data in the `data` field.

 Please check the examples folder for details on how to sign and send transactions, as well as do account queries.
-The api reference page can be found [here](api_reference.md).
+The sdk reference page can be found [here](api_reference.md).

+The Overledger API Swagger docs can be found here: https://api.sandbox.overledger.io/v2/documentation/swagger-ui.html

 ## Development